GhamsariReza/snRNA_vs_scRNA_comparison/README.md

 ![R](https://img.shields.io/badge/R-4.0%2B-green)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-# Customised Scripts for scRNA-seq and Data Analysis

 # Utilities and Custom Scripts

 This repository contains a collection of **personalised scripts and utilities** I developed for my reseach projects as a bioinformatician.